 Providing a positive experience for users across devices means an organization will likely see a boost in online traffic.
 Potential donors don’t last longer than a few seconds on a site if it doesn’t load properly.
 However, if they find themselves having a pleasurable experience, they will keep coming back for more.
 Plus, these users will likely spread the word around to their friends.

-Though nonprofits might have other ways to market themselves, none compares to having an amazing web presence.
+Though nonprofits might have other ways to market themselves, none compares to having a fantastic web presence.
 A professionally designed website is one of the best tools available when reaching new audiences throughout the world.
 Networking has never been easier, but its success depends on having a good web design.

 Nonprofit websites should have built-in fundraising tools that make it quick and easy for people to donate.
 Having an accessible site that allows donors to find out more and enables them to donate by simply clicking a button can increase capital exponentially.
 This is especially true if an organization’s website is responsive on any device.